mikikora/PAML/README.md

 * `Generate` *path_to_file* -- to generate LaTeX file with proved theorems
 * `Theorem` *name* `with` *relation_name*, *judgement to prove* -- start proving given judgement.
 After this command program enters proving mode.

-Note that if there is any theorem proven with a relation this relation properties can no longer be changed.
+Note that if there is any theorem proven with a relation, this relation properties can no longer be changed.

 ### Proving mode
-In this mode program can be in focused or unfocused mode.
+In this mode PAML can be in focused or unfocused mode.
 In unfocused mode user can see open goals.
 With `focus` *number of goal* user can focus on given goal (if number not provided first goal will be chosen).
 User starts in this mode and can focus with command `Proof` (only if starting proof).
 If there are no more open goals `qed` command will close prove and return to declaring mode.

 In focused mode user can see all assumptions in local context and judgement to prove.
 If hints were turned on, then they will be visible in this mode.
 Command avaible in this mode:
 * `unfocus` -- to enter unfocus mode